Main Content Section

 - Entrance test scores (TEAS)

-- Observation Hours Forms (a minimum of two totaling at least 20 hours from two different facilities)
+- Observation Hours Forms (a minimum of two totaling at least 20 hours from at least two different facilities)

 - Verification of Physical Therapy Observation Summary